-STEP 1: Play video Start of the Day
+STEP 1: Watch video Start of the Day

-STEP 2: After video, ask participants to identify protective measures before and at work.
-Write these on the board.
+STEP 2: After video, identify protective measures before and at work for the trainer to write on the board.

-STEP 3: When they have finished describing protective measures before and at work, have participants look at the list below to reinforce using protective measures at work.
+STEP 3: When you are finished, look at the list below to learn more about using protective measures at work.